 The capital category aims to fund corridor-level infrastructure investments that help unlock an area for increasing residential development.
-In other words, the category does not aim to award site-specific activities unless the site is at sufficient scale (in recognition of the local context) to meet the objectives of Green Means Go.
+In other words, the category does not aim to award site-specific activities unless the site is at a transformative scale (in recognition of the local context) to change the development trajectory for the broader corridor and meet the objectives of Green Means Go.